 The configuration pages for each feature are available as links in the page menu on the left side of the page.
-Some items in the menu expand to reveal multiple configuration pages, as Figure 1-10. shows.
+Some items in the menu expand to reveal multiple configuration pages, as Figure 4 on page 26. shows.
 When you click a menu item that includes multiple configuration pages, the item becomes preceded by a down arrow symbol and expands to display the additional pages.